 The Museum offers reduced hours from Labor Day till Columbus Day on Friday from 10 a.m. – 4 p.m.; and on Saturday from 10 a.m. – 1 p.m.
 THE HENRY KNOX MUSEUM IS CLOSED ON SUNDAY AND MONDAY.
 Please check back for any additional change in hours.

-RESERVATIONS ARE NOT NECESSARY UNLESS YOU HAVE 10 OR MORE IN YOUR GROUP.
-If you need to schedule a group reservation, or have any questions about the museum, tours, the collections, events or programs, please email firstname.lastname@example.org for more information.
+Due to COVID-19 precautions, we are limiting tours to 10 participants.
+We require guests to wear masks while in the Museum.
+If you need to schedule a group reservation, or have any questions about the museum, tours, the collections, events or programs, please email email@example.com for more information.

 Due to the historic nature of the building, Montpelier is not handicap-accessible, and guests must navigate two staircases to view the Museum.